Markdown Linter

 What is Markdown Linter?

-The Markdown Linter checks Markdown documents for common style and formatting issues.
-It reports trailing whitespace, inconsistent heading levels, missing blank lines around block elements, long lines, and other style violations.
-Each issue includes the line number and a description.
-All processing happens in the browser.
+Markdown Linter checks documents for common style and syntax problems before they reach a repository, CMS, or docs site.
+It reports trailing whitespace, skipped heading levels, missing blank lines around blocks, long lines, and inconsistent list markers.
+Each issue includes a line number and a short explanation.

-This tool applies a set of lint rules to Markdown text line by line.
-Each rule checks for a specific pattern (e.g., trailing whitespace, heading without blank line before it) and reports violations with line numbers.
+This tool applies browser-side lint rules to Markdown text line by line.
+Each rule looks for a specific pattern, such as trailing whitespace or a heading without a blank line, and returns a report with line numbers.

 Key Features